onzag/itemize/docs/api/classes/client_fast_prototyping_renderers_PropertyView_PropertyViewFile.default.md

 - nullComponentArgs: an object to pass as props to the null component
 - nullNode: a react node to render instead of the default when the value is null
 - imageClassName: the image class name for the img tag when an image is available
+- imageSx: the image sx for the img tag
 - imageSizes: the image sizes for the sizes attribute for the image, default 70vw
 - lazyLoad: whether to use lazyloading for images alone